sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 hidden_layer = 256
 ```

-After the bounding boxes and their respective classes are obtained, the masks over the instances of the bounding boxes are calculated.
-The conv5 mask applies a 2D transposed convolution over the input image.# and replace the mask predictor with a new one
+After the bounding boxes and their labels are obtained, the masks over the instances of the bounding boxes are calculated.
+The conv5 mask applies a 2D transposed convolution over the input image.

 ```

 model.roi_heads.mask_predictor = MaskRCNNPredictor(in_features_mask,
 														hidden_layer,num_classes)
 ```

 This returns the masks for the predicted instances in the image.
-Explain loss, accuracy metrics- metrics were getting and what they mean - sandeepDuring training different losses are being calculated such as : classification loss, regression loss for rpn and R-CNN, mask loss.The regression loss in case of rpn and rcnn is calculated using smooth L1 loss, which is regular L1 loss at all the places except at zero.
+During training, different losses are calculated such as : classification loss, regression loss for rpn and R-CNN, mask loss.The regression loss in case of rpn and rcnn is calculated using smooth L1 loss, which is regular L1 loss at all the places except at zero.
 L2 loss is used to smooth the loss at zero.

 ```
 **psuedocode